nithyaramakrishnan/data-shield/getting-started.md

 ## Installing {{site.data.keyword.datashield_short}}
 {: #gs-install}

 Now that you've installed the prerequisites and created and configured your secrets, you're ready to install the service.
+You can use the provided Helm chart to install {{site.data.keyword.datashield_short}} on your SGX-enabled bare metal cluster.

+The Helm chart installs the following components:

+*	The supporting software for SGX.
+*	The {{site.data.keyword.datashield_short}} Enclave Manager.
+*	The container conversion service, which allows containerized applications to run in the {{site.data.keyword.datashield_short}} environment.

 1. If you haven't already, add the `iks-charts` repository.